A-Dan-A/shops-game/README.md

 [View the live project here.](https://a-dan-a.github.io/shops-game/)

 This is an online memory game in which you have to remember an ever-growing list of items, trying to score as high as you can.
 It is designed predominently for children, to help their working memory.
+This is a game that I have used with children before to help their working memory and has helped them to increase their recall over time, so I decided that a game of this would be useful.

 <h2 align="center"><img src="assets/readme-images/devices.png"></h2>